IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Pressuring Gandras Dol to repay his debts.
 Annoyed at Gandras' inability to suppress saltwood workers
 - Has worked politically with Macaw, Kingfisher to negotiate imports.
 Conflict w Gyrfalcon
 - Residing on the moored Giltstern flagship
+- [ ] Communications
+	- From Gyrfalcon (day before riot): I'll warn you again to keep your hired muscle off of the columns; and for that matter, they shouldn't be on civilian-use docks either.
+I will be at the picket line starting tomorrow morning.
+Don't think of trying anything.
+	- To Macaw (few days ago): I'd like for us to meet on board Conviviant, this next Sixthday.
+We need to do some real damage control around this damn strike, and I remind you of your other obligations as well.
+Do the bare minimum and bring your next installment when we meet.
+	- From Owl (month ago): I would appreciate you (and other traders) limiting the number of Felichian missionaries you charter to the Isle.
+I understand your flagship has a company of 250 sailors that require a stone's worth of libations per day, but work that takes them inland can be as easily handled by those automata you've purchased.
+I would hope you could order these changes by ruler's desire.
+		- _the flagship needs far more than 250 sailors. what is a stone of libations?
+Ruler's Desire?_
+	- To Kingfisher (half a yr ago): I have word that your shipment should come in by sixthday.
+The boxes are marked with Luca Industries but I'll send an attendant to deliver them to you.
+It's been a pleasure doing business.
 **Reed**: firbolg.
 Leader of saltwood growers at La Varza, under Gandras
 - partnered with Gyrfalcon
 - Leading strike against Gandras, need to have blockaded the grove to prevent scabs